 The coronavirus pandemic may change the way we participate in these events.
 The biggest Veterans Day parade in New York, for instance, will be aired on TV and online.
 But it won’t change the spirit of these events.
-Our Veterans Day activities and lesson plan ideas for high school can make sure of that.
+Our Veterans Day activities for high school students can make sure of that.
 They will give your students a chance to say “thank you” while ensuring our veterans get the acknowledgement they deserve.

 Veterans Day Activities for High School Students

 Read on for Veterans Day activities that will bring the experiences of service members to life and help high school students understand why it’s so important to never forget those who risked their lives to keep us safe.